Measuring the influence of beliefs in belief networks: Motivating example

 \section{Motivating example}

 Our motivating example refers to the citizens` attitude towards the regime in their countries.
 This type of complex attitude has been regarded as crucial for the political legitimacy of liberal democracy through public evaluations of regime performance \citep{norrisDoesDemocraticSatisfaction2012a} and it can be shaped by various dispositions and beliefs \citep{vanryzinPiecesPuzzleLinking2007}.
 We rely on a multidimensional concept of political support \citep{norrisCriticalCitizensGlobal1999,lindeSatisfactionDemocracyNote2003} which encompasses five levels or objects of support, four of which can be related to the support for a regime or government and one (political community) which is more general than any specific regime and will not be included in our example.
 Four regime-related levels are: regime performance, regime institutions, regime principles, and political actors.
-Therefore, the macrostate of the belief network we are investigating is the global evaluation of support for the regime which reflects satisfaction with governmental political institutions, principles and specific actors.
-As such, the macrostate can be neutral, positive, or negative.
-However, we are not interested in the distribution of the macrostates as our focus is on the microstates and the structure of the belief network and its influential elements.
-Elements of such belief network correspond to different levels of political support.
+The macrostate of the belief network we are investigating is the global evaluation of support for the regime which reflects satisfaction with governmental political institutions, principles and specific actors.

 Support for regime performance is reflected in satisfaction with various areas of governmental activity (economy, healthcare, democracy) and can be viewed as the belief of the citizens that the regime has fulfilled their expectations and wishes \citep{vanryzinPiecesPuzzleLinking2007,weberTrustPoliticiansSatisfaction2017}.
 These beliefs emerge as summative satisfaction judgments based on different individual performance perceptions (of various institutions or actors) \citep{vanryzinPiecesPuzzleLinking2007}.